b-dmitry1/V188/README.md

 The project is provided "as is" without any warranty.
 Use at your own risk.

-Please tell me if you find some bug or if you plan to port it to another platform.
+Please contact me if you find any bug or if you plan to port it to another platform.